aosabook/500lines/cluster/CHAPTER.rst

 .....................

 One pitfall of a focus on small units is that it does not test the interfaces between units.
-For example, unit tests for the acceptor component verify the format of the ``accepted`` attribute of the ``Promise`` message, and the unit tests for the scout component supply well-formatted values for the attribute.
+For example, unit tests for the acceptor role verify the format of the ``accepted`` attribute of the ``Promise`` message, and the unit tests for the scout role supply well-formatted values for the attribute.
 Neither test checks that those formats match.

 One approach to fixing this issue is to make the interfaces self-enforcing.
 In Cluster, the use of named tuples and keyword arguments avoids any disagreement over messages' attributes.
-Because the only interaction between components is via messages, this covers a substantial part of the interface.
+Because the only interaction between role classes is via messages, this covers a substantial part of the interface.

 For specific issues such as the format of ``accepted_proposals``, both the real and test data can be verified using the same function, in this case ``verifyPromiseAccepted``.
 The tests for the acceptor use this method to verify each returned ``Promise``, and the tests for the scout use it to verify every fake ``Promise``.